CHAPTER B:

 Complementary pathways are safe and regulated avenues that complement refugee resettlement, and by which refugees may be admitted into a country and have their international protection needs met while they are able to support themselves to potentially reach a sustainable and lasting solution.
 The pathways not only offer refugees alternatives to resorting to irregular means and dangerous onward movement, but they can also facilitate the acquisition and retention of skills that can help refugees attain a sustainable solution in the future.

-Complementary pathways are not meant to substitute the protection afforded to refugees under the international protection regime, including through resettlement, but rather complement it and serve as an important expression of global solidarity and international cooperation and a contribution to more equitable responsibility sharing.
+Complementary pathways are not meant to substitute the protection afforded to refugees under the international protection regime, including through resettlement; they complement it and serve as an important expression of global solidarity and international cooperation, and a contribution to more equitable responsibility-sharing.

 Complementary pathways for admission may include one or a combination of the following: